The Speed and Agility

 Covid-19 saw the rapid decline of many economies, industries and systems.
 It was South Korea’s use of innovation that helped the country pivot to success – using AI to create a testing kit in a few days, meant officials could quickly react to the Covid-19 outbreak with widespread testing.
 So, what can we learn from this innovative response?

 Hyundai Motor, a South Korean company, shares this same approach when it comes to its values, initiatives and promises.
 And keeping these at the center of everything Hyundai does, is what is helping to drive change in the world, transforming it into what humanity needs now and in the future.

 South Korea’s ‘Creative Economy’ initiative invests in incubators and networking opportunities for budding entrepreneurs.
-Hyundai CRADLE shares this same startup philosophy by using venture investment in autonomous driving, smart cities and green energy to create meaningful mobility solutions for all.
+Hyundai CRADLE shares this same startup philosophy of using venture investment to revolutionize the automotive industry by researching the field of digital transformation.
+Then, integrate our findings into future innovation in concepts such as autonomous driving, smart cities and green energy to create meaningful mobility solutions for all.

 The success of South Korea’s drive-thru Covid-19 testing inspired another great invention: The “walk-through” booth at Yangji Hospital was a way to broaden testing, safely.
 Broad access to technology that promotes safety and self-sufficiency is a strong focus for Hyundai, with the Sonata Smart Park being a tangible proof point of this.

 Seoul has one of the world’s most efficient urban transport systems but gridlock is still a reality.